w3f/Grants-Program/docs/T&Cs.md

 6. You agree to forbear from making any public or non-confidential statement with respect to any claim or complaint against the Foundation without having obtained the Foundation’s prior written consent.

+7. You agree that during the term of this agreement together with the Schedules (or any of each SOW), including extensions or modifications thereto, and for a period of nine (9) months thereafter, neither Grantee nor the Foundation will recruit, directly or indirectly hire, solicit or employ, engage as an independent contractor, any employee or independent contractor of either party, or any employee or independent contractor of any of the other subcontractors, who are involved in the development, use, or provision of the Services, without the prior written approval of the party whose employee or independent contractor is being considered for employment or engagement as an independent contractor, except as otherwise required by law.
+If one of the parties breaches this section, this party shall pay forty thousand dollars ($40,000.00) for each person hired as liquidated damages.
+The parties agree that quantifying losses arising from breach of this section is inherently difficult and stipulate that the agreed upon sum is not a penalty, but rather a reasonable measure of damages, based upon the parties’ experience in the software development industry and given the nature of the losses that may result from such breach.

 ## 7. Terms of Grant Giving

 Web 3.0. shall grant You, as compensation for the delivery of the Software and the related deliverables and the grant of license rights on the Intellectual Property Rights to the Web 3.0., a Grant as indicated in the application placed in the applications folder of the W3F Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>.